Charles Sebastian Theodore Sheppard (1885 - 1931)

-According to the birth records of his siblings, Charles lived in St. Joseph for the first three years of his life, where his sister Amalia was also born, and where his father was working as a policeman.
+Charles' first years were spent in St. Joseph, where his father was working as a policeman and where his sister Amalia was also born.
 The family moved to Princes Town where Sergeant Alfred Sheppard had been posted after the riots, and where his two younger siblings were born.
-Charlie experienced the sad loss of both of his baby brothers when he was only 9 years old.
+Charlie experienced the sad loss of both of his baby brothers when he was a 9 year old boy.
 Both little brothers were buried side by side in the Presbyterian section of the Paradise Cemetery, San Fernando.

 Next, we know for sure that Grandpa Charlie was living in Port of Spain as a 20 year old.
 By then he had already caught sight of the strikingly beautiful, blue-eyed brunette Elsie Gomez, a young lady whose grandparents were Portuguese.
 A courtship had started and Elsie's description of their rendezvous and first kiss at Carnival time recalls all the excitement and romance of the moment.
 Grandma Elsie wrote in her memoirs: